TeamUbersmith/plugins-docs/docs/DEVELOPMENT.md

 # Developing a plugin

-A plugin is a collection of files, functions, hooks, SDK methods and calls, and Datasources.
+A plugin is a collection of files, functions, hooks, routes, SDK methods and calls, and Datasources.
 Plugins reside in a subdirectory under the `plugins/` directory on the Ubersmith server.

 To illustrate abilities, we will develop an example plugin.
 The plugin is called **Client Tickets** and it will add a new section to the Client Profile page to display a list of the client's most recent tickets.
 You can download the full plugin [here](../example/client_tickets.zip) or view the source [here](../example/client_tickets).